Apethorpe Palace: History

-Modern history

-The 12th Earl and his son, the 13th Earl, came into financial difficulties and, in 1904, the family seat was sold to Henry Brassey.
-After World War II much of the adjoining estate was sold and the house became an approved school under the Catholic Church.
-In 1982 the school closed and in 1983 the building was sold to Wanis Mohamed Burweila, who wanted to found a university in the cloisters and courtyards of Apethorpe.
-His plans never materialised and he left the country for political reasons.
-As the house was empty, when English Heritage started its Buildings at Risk Register in 1998, the house was included on it as one of the most important houses at risk.
+Apethorpe remained in the Fane family for nearly three centuries.
+The 12th Earl and his son came into financial difficulties and so they sold the house in 1904 to Henry Brassey.
+After World War II the Brassey family moved into the manor house and much of the adjoining estate was sold.
+The house became an approved school under the Catholic Church, but in 1982 the school closed and in 1983 the house was sold to Wanis Mohamed Burweila, who wanted to found a university in the cloisters and courtyards of Apethorpe.
+His plans never materialised and he left the country for political reasons, leaving the house empty.
+When English Heritage started its Buildings at Risk Register in 1998 the house was included on it as one of the most important houses at risk.

+English Heritage involvement

-In September 2004 the entire estate was compulsorily purchased by the British Government under section 47 of the Planning (Listed Buildings and Conservation Areas) Act 1990 (only the second time the government has had to use these powers).
-English Heritage has spent £8 million refurbishing it to make it waterproof.
+In September 2004 the entire remaining estate was compulsorily purchased by the British Government under section 47 of the Planning (Listed Buildings and Conservation Areas) Act 1990.
+This was only the second time the government had resorted to using these powers.
+English Heritage spent £8 million refurbishing it to make it waterproof.
 Much of the work was carried out by Stamford restoration and conservation builders, E. Bowman & Sons Ltd. From 2007, buyers were sought, in spite of an estimated £6 million still required in renovation (as of 2014, the house was without any plumbing, power or heating).
-In 2008, the asking price was upwards of £4.5 million.
+In 2008, the asking price had been reduced, but remained upwards of £4.5 million.

 In December 2014, English Heritage announced that Baron von Pfetten, a French anglophile and keen field sportsman, had bought the property.
 Simon Thurley, English Heritage's chief executive, welcomed the purchase: "Since 2000 English Heritage has consistently said that the best solution for Apethorpe is for it to be taken on by a single owner, who wants to continue to restore the house and to live in it; especially one who has experience of restoring historic buildings and is prepared to share its joys with a wide public, as Baron Pfetten will do.
 Apethorpe is certainly on a par with Hatfield and Knole and is by far the most important country house to have been threatened with major loss through decay since the 1950s."

-Baron Pfetten has agreed to an 80-year commitment of 50 days public opening a year, a far more extensive undertaking than the normal period of 10 years in the case of English Heritage grant-aided properties.
+Baron Pfetten agreed to publicly open the house 50 days a year for 80 years.
+This is much longer than the normal 10 year period for English Heritage grant-aided properties.

-Before the sale English Heritage and the new owner agreed to rename the house "Apethorpe Palace" due to its royal ownership and use, along with its outstanding historic and architectural significance.
+Before the sale English Heritage and Baron Pfetten agreed to rename the house "Apethorpe Palace" due to its royal ownership and use, along with its outstanding historic and architectural significance.
 In a video introducing the sale, English Heritage director Simon Thurley described the house as "the Royal Palace of Apethorpe."
-Since April 2015, the house is officially registered as Apethorpe Palace in the National Heritage List.
+Since April 2015, the house has been officially registered as Apethorpe Palace in the National Heritage List.
 The decision was met with some concern.
 Since 2015 the palace has been undergoing renovation works.